 Is every tick bite dangerous?
 Does every tick bite make me sick?
 What are the Symptoms of a tick-transmitted disease?
-The most important answers to when to worry about a tick bite.
+The most important answers about when to worry about a tick bite.

-Symptoms of infection after tick bite – go and see a doctor!
+Symptoms of infection after a tick bite – go and see a doctor!

 - Muscle aches

 - Lymph node swelling

 If the above symptoms appear a couple of days after a tick bite, there is a risk of having a tick-transmitted disease contracted.
 Patients should then seek immediate medical attention.

 Bitten by a tick – Remove the tick as soon as possible

 If you have been bitten by a tick, you should act quickly and remove the tick.
 This can be done with tick tweezers or tick removal hook but is also possible with other tools.
 It is crucial to completely remove the tick and to NOT squeeze the tick’s body.
 Inspect the removed animal to see if it is complete, sometimes mouthparts can break off.
 After removal, clean the bite area and your hands with rubbing alcohol, an iodine scrub, or soap and water.